jaden-lai/Calorie-Counting-Application/README.md

 - As a user, I want to be able to start the game
 - As a user, I want to be able to click tiles
-- As a user, I want to be able to save
+- As a user, I want to be able to lose
-- As a user, I want to be able to pause
+- As a user, I want to be able to see a score counter